What New York City Isn’t:

 Coffee and Tea

 A Scandinavian chain of coffee shops with several locations throughout Manhattan.
-Come here for really good coffee and a variety of Swedish specialty food items.
+Come here for quality espresso drinks, locally made chocolate truffles, and a variety of Swedish specialty food items.

 Soho | 264 Elizabeth St

 Attached to Toms Shoes’ NYC flagship store is a cafe serving up fair-trade coffee drinks and pastries.

 Financial District |275 Greenwich St

 I love the overall design and vibe of this coffee shop.
 A massive wooden table in a room downstairs of their Tribeca location makes for a great hide-away.
 They also make really delicious “energy bites” which are the perfect pick-me-up.

 Come here for the 100% organic, fair-trade, shade-grown coffee (and also for the vegan donuts).

 Their matcha green tea lattes are some of the best in the city.